-If you are familiar with MS Word, then it is not too difficult to format your print book interior for self-publishing with CreateSpace using the CS formatted templates and this step-by-step guide.
+If you are familiar with MS Word, then it is not too difficult to format your print book interior for self-publishing with CreateSpace (now KDP Print) using the formatted templates and this step-by-step guide.

-TUTORIAL: Formatting Your Print Book Interior in MS Word for CreateSpace
+TUTORIAL: Formatting Your Print Book Interior in MS Word for KDP Print

 You will notice that the text is not centered on the pages.
 The template is set up with mirror margins in place so that every page, depending on whether it will be on the left or right has a larger gutter margin in the center of the book for the gluing of the spine.
 Remember with a book layout that the first page, which is the title page of the book, will be a right hand page.
 The copyright page follows this and is on the left behind the title page.
-Other than the copyright page, a new section or chapter must ALWAYS start on a right hand page.
-This will cause you to have some blank pages on the left, but this is okay.
 All right hand pages must be odd numbered pages.